Last Updated on November 14, 2024 by Helena Akter

 What food additives cause inflammation?

 Enhancers like monosodium glutamate can cause chronic inflammation and affect liver health.
-Similarly, artificial sweeteners like aspartame and food colors may also lead to inflammation.
+Similarly, artificial sweeteners like aspartame and food coloring may also lead to inflammation.

 What is the number 1 food additive in the United States?